lyteabovenyte/stream-processing-application/README.md

             - 2. a KeyValueMapper to extract the key in the Stream ( which could be `null` and we should choose one of the fields for the key), for the GlobalKTable to join with.
             - 3. the `ValueJoiner` interface to compute the join result.
         - a good rule of thumb in joining KStream, KTable and GlobalKTables is --> use KStream-GlobalKTable joins only when you have static lookup data to join with a stream and use KStream-KTable joins for dynamic streams and when the stream is extensive, cause Kafka Streams will distribute it across multiple instances.
+- **Windowing and Timestamps**:
+    - intro:
+        - using window or windowing means that putting aggregations data into discrete time bucket. (aka. put the data into a specific **context**.)
+        - while both KStream and KTable supprot aggregation, windowing is available on KStream API, due to the nature of their abstractaion.
+        -

+    - related features:
+        -